CSS isn’t always easy to deal with. Depending on

 CSS properties for months now, and believe it or not, it makes specific

 properties much easier to find.”
-[Christian Montoya]
+[Christian Montoya]body {

 background: #fdfdfd;